iotaledger/channels-examples/README.md

     cargo run --release --bin my_channel_app
     ```

-    It may take a minute or two to download and compile the dependencies.
+    When you run this command for the first time, it may take a minute or two to download and compile the dependencies.

-    In the console, you should see that the message was sent.
+    In the console, you should see that the messages were sent.

     ```bash
     Channel address: ESSPLXFXCODZEDRDZ9MEVSQAEDB9ENELCZD9YEWJZTMWFEPSONIMPATCBTKBOSEX9KCESXEWD9MIZSAPT